Your Guide to the Best Types of Solar Panels

 - High Quality

 Monocrystalline panels are considered the more attractive option for rooftop installation because they blend in more easily with composition shingles.
-Solar panels weren’t as common on residential properties up until about a decade ago.
+Monocrystalline panels are visually appealing because of their dark panel color and they can have variety in colors for their frames and back sheets.
+Solar panels weren’t as common on residential properties until about a decade ago.
 Homeowners used to be worried their home’s aesthetic would be negatively affected by the appearance of solar panels.
-Alternative solar installation locations, like ground mounts and solar carports, can be good options for those who are still concerned about installing panels on their home.
+Alternative solar installation locations, like ground mounts and solar carports, can be good options for those who are still concerned about installing panels in their home.
+Monocrystalline panels are also popular because they have the highest power capacity.
+With a single-crystal build that allows higher output in a small package these panels generate lots of solar power.

 The main difference between the two types of silicon solar panels is how they undergo the manufacturing process.
 Unlike monocrystalline, polycrystalline cells are composed of multiple silicon cells being melted together.
 This gives them their reflective blue tint, which can be seen in most of the panels sold on the market today.
 The manufacturing process also uses a lot less energy and produces less waste overall.

 Although they aren’t currently used in residential installation, let’s quickly cover thin-film solar cells.
-They were first invented in the 1970’s, nearly two decades after silicon cells.
+They were first invented in the 1970s, nearly two decades after silicon cells.
 And they are commonly referred to as “second-generation” solar.
 Thin-film solar is mostly used in commercial applications and EV chargers.
 It was estimated that thin-film solar panels would dominate the market after they were first invented.
 Unfortunately, there haven’t been many technological advancements that have driven significant cost or efficiency improvements.
 Consequently, the thin-film market share has steadily been declining in the past decade.
+There are a variety of thin film solar panels depending on the materials they are made from.
+These panels are easy to install and can be manufactured in various sizes however, the efficiency for these panels is low.

 Solar Panel Efficiency